Training, Updating and Qualification Courses for employees of companies in the Halal segment.

 Quality control

-Training, Qualification and Formation of Supervisors
+Training, Qualification and Development of Supervisors

-Training, Qualification and Formation of Monitors
+Training, Qualification and Education of Monitors

 Checker Training, Qualification and Formation